Market Intelligence: Profiling the competition

 - B2C - What sort of people are attracted to them?

 How do they get their products to their customers?
 Who do they use, and is it efficient?
 Are they growing or suffering?
-As well as, what are their sales targets, and how do they compare to their actual sales performance?
+What are their sales targets, and how do they compare to their actual sales performance?
 Who are their best salespeople?

-It is no good for your sales team talking to their prospective customers, and they bring up a competitor’s name in a conversation, and they do not record the information to be analysed centrally.
+It is no good for your sales team talking to their prospective customers, and they bring up a competitor's name in a conversation.
+Then the sales person is off to their next meeting, they do not note down any information gleaned and it can't be analysed centrally.
 Also, salespeople are great at asking the what, when, where and how questions.
-But finding out why a customer is considering to purchase off you and not the guy down the road is incredibly important.
+But finding out why a customer is considering to purchase off you and not the guy down the road is also incredibly important.

 Analyse how your competitors market their products

-Looking at your competitor’s website is an excellent place to start.
+Looking at your competitor's website is an excellent place to start.
 What are they saying about themselves and their product?
 And what are they not saying about themselves and their offering?
-Equally important, how are they communicating with their audience?
-And their blogs, whitepapers, webinars, analyst calls, case studies, videos, press releases, slide decks, product data sheets and brochures etc. etc. Again read between to the line to find out what they are saying – and not saying.
+It's equally important to understand how are they communicating with their audience.
+And the same with their blogs, whitepapers, webinars, analyst calls, case studies, videos, press releases, slide decks, product data sheets and brochures etc. etc. Again read between the lines to find out what they are saying - and not saying.

 Moreover, is what they are saying about themselves, the product and service true?
 Look at the photos they use.
 What do they portray?
 And do they have a consistent tone of voice?
 And do the images reveal anything of interest?
 Look at the background, as well as, the back end data.